merkdirwas1/Studienprojekt-TE-3/README.md

 The same behaviour is observed for the size groups as for the other two classes.
 There are no significant differences between the groups, and there is evidence that intermediate tasks within groups are better for transfer learning than tasks outside of groups.
 Interestingly, the max group has by far the lowest LogMe score compared to the other groups.

-# Top k Inclas
+# How often do tasks from the same group appear in the top 50 of a group task?
-In my top K symmetrie research I dont have the restiriktion that if A is in the top k of B and B is in the top K of A that A and B are in the same group.
-Now I want to investigate how many of the top k of an group are from the same group.
-For that i chose an k of 50.
+In my top K symmetry research, I don't have the restriction that if A is in the top K of B and B is in the top K of A, that A and B are in the same group.
+Now, I want to investigate how many of the top K of an group are from the same group.
+For that, I chose an K of 50.

 ## categories
 | **Name**                       | **Top k Inclass** | **group size** | **group size / total size** |